paulbousquet/paulbousquet.github.io/_pages/research.md

 ### Working Papers
 * Assessing Optimal Currency Area Criteria: How Integrated is Europe?
   * with Junnsoo Lee, Vladimir Arčabić, and Yan Lu
-* Nonstationarity of Commodity Prices under Cross-Sectional Dependence
-  * with Junsoo Lee and Saban Nazlioglu

 ### Works in Progress
-* Interpretability Without Naiveté: Policy Analysis under Infeasible Identification
 * Star-Crossed: A Test for Specious, Significant Regressions